 - Constructive feedback.

-- Requires lots of efforts for gathering all requirements at the initial stage.
+- Requires lots of effort for gathering all requirements at the initial stage.

 - Modeling skills have lots of dependencies.

-So now we are familiar with RAD model advantages and disadvantages.
+So now we are familiar with the RAD model’s advantages and disadvantages.
 Now let’s discuss when one should use the RAD model.

 When to Use the RAD model?